How to Do It

 - A place where you can watch a sunset or sunrise

-- The top of a skyscraper… or look up in an area dense with tall buildings
+- The top of a skyscraper… or looking up in an area dense with tall buildings

 - A historic monument

 - A part of your city that you’ve never explored before